urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/state.md

 ---

 In the last section we built a few small apps that sent moves.
-These apps were entirely stateless, though.
+These apps were entirely stateless, however.
 Most useful apps require some amount of state.
 Let's build a trivial stateful app.
-It'll keep a running sum of all the atoms we poke it with.
+It'll keep a running the sum of all the atoms we poke it with.
 Here's `ape/sum.hoon`:

 ```